7 Ways To Stop Anxiety Attacks

 7 Therapist Tips To Stop Anxiety Attacks

 Learn to Relax: learn to relax deeply so your mind, body and emotions can “switch off” from the “anxiety response” and “stress response”.
 Muscle Relaxation Techniques, when used correctly, are highly effective at encouraging the mind, body, and emotions into a deep state of relaxation.
-Techniques like PMR will not just manage chronic anxiety but stop anxiety attacks and panic disorders when practiced daily for several weeks.
+Techniques like PMR will not just manage chronic anxiety but stop anxiety attacks and panic disorders when practised daily for several weeks.
+Relaxing and therapeutic hobbies can be extremely helpful at reducing anxiety.

 Diaphragmatic Breathing: learn to breathe correctly,in-correct and unhealthy breathing patterns make you more prone to anxiety attacks.
 When we become stressed our breathing becomes faster and shallower, so if you are already a chest breather you are more likely to suffer from panic attacks or chronic anxiety.
 Deeper breathing reduces anxiety attacks and stress.
 When having a Panic Attack focus on dropping your shoulders this reduces chest breathing.